Teotihuacan-An Incredible Day Trip From Mexico City

 Now all you have to do is have a great day!

 Want to read more about Mexico?
-Here’s our post on the colonial town of Guanajuato.
+Here’s our post about the colonial town of Guanajuato.